 My Cycling Background

-I’m 40 and I currently race, I also work as a boat builder and I have a social/family life.
-I compete in Road races which last 2-4 hrs, Hilly time trials, CX and I specialise in racing Hill Climbs and Criteriums and I also Mountain bike for fun and adventure.
+I’m in my 40’s and I still enjoy my racing, I also work as a boat builder and I have a social/family life.
+I compete in Road races which last 2-4 hrs and Hilly time trials, I specialise in racing Hill Climbs, Cyclocross and Criteriums, I also Mountain bike for fun and adventure.

 I don’t believe that one approach suits everyone, each athlete is different and unique and that is why they need an Individualized plan to suit them.